HactarCE/Hyperspeedcube/README.md

 This project consists of four crates, each depending on the previous ones:

-- `hypermath`, which implements vectors, matrices, conformal geometric algebra primitives, and common multi-purpose data structures
+- `hypermath`, which provides vectors, matrices, projective geometric algebra primitives, and common multi-purpose data structures
-- `hypershape`, which implements shape slicing and other geometric algorithms
+- `hypershape`, which provides shape slicing and other geometric algorithms
-- `hyperpuzzle`, which implements puzzle construction and simulation via a Lua API
+- `hyperpuzzle`, which provides puzzle construction and simulation via a Lua API
-- `hyperspeedcube`, which implements the UI frontend
+- `hyperspeedcube`, which provides the UI frontend

 ### Possible future plans

+- Move Lua API into `hyperpuzzle_lua` and make `hyperpuzzle` extensible by other crates
 - Split `hyperspeedcube` into `hyperspeedcube_core`, `hyperspeedcube_wgpu`, and `hyperspeedcube_egui`.
 - Alternatively: by default, `hyperspeedcube` has the `gui` feature enabled.
 By disabling it, you can use `hyperspeedcube` as a dependency in other projects and build your own frontend.